Alex Ibru

-Alex Ibru (1 March 1945 – 20 November 2011) was a Nigerian businessman, founder and publisher of The Guardian (Nigeria) newspaper, who was minister of internal affairs from 1993 to 1995 during the military regime of General Sani Abacha.
+Alexander Uruemu Ibru (1 March 1945 – 20 November 2011) was a Nigerian businessman, founder and publisher of The Guardian newspaper, who was minister of Internal Affairs from 1993 to 1995 during the military regime of General Sani Abacha.

 Background

-Ibru was the son of Chief Janet Omotogor Ibru and brother of Michael Ibru, founder of the Ibru Organization.
+Ibru was the son of Chief Peter and Janet Ibru, and a brother of Michael Ibru, founder of the Ibru Organisation.

-Ibru was born on 1 March 1945 in Agbhara-Otor, in today's Delta State.
+Ibru was born on 1 March 1945 in Agbara-Otor, in today's Delta State.
 He attended the Yaba Methodist Primary School (1951–1957), Ibadan Grammar School (1958–1960), Igbobi College, Lagos (1960–1963) and Nottingham Trent University in the United Kingdom (1967–1970), where he studied business economics.

 Business career

-Ibru was chairman of Rutam Motors.
+Ibru was chairman of Rutam Motors, a subsidiary of the Ibru conglomerate.
 In 1983, he met with the newspapermen Stanley Mecebuh of Daily Times of Nigeria, Patrick Dele-Cole also formerly of that paper and Olusegun Osoba, formerly of Nigerian Herald.
 With 55% funding from the Ibrus, they launched The Guardian in 1983, with Alex Ibru as chairman.

 The Guardian had various pro-left academics on its board, with a clear bias towards Obafemi Awolowo's Unity Party of Nigeria, and the first editor Lade Bonuola was held to strongly support the UPN.
-On the other hand, Ibru was from a Billionaire business family and Stanley Macebuh was right wing in his views, so the paper tried to maintain a balance.
+On the other hand, Ibru was from a billionaire business family and Stanley Macebuh was right wing in his views, so the paper tried to maintain a balance.
 The stated goal of the paper were to provide an independent and balanced view.

 The success of The Guardian made it clear that there was an appetite for high quality journalism in Nigeria and it was followed by news magazines such as Newswatch.

 The military regime did not appreciate the paper's independence and it was persecuted under military ruler General Muhammadu Buhari (January 1984 – August 1985).

 Ibru provided funding to the Civil Liberties Organization (CLO), established during the military regime of Buhari's successor, General Ibrahim Babangida.